 I know that sounds weird but they are actually little rings that you soak in essential oils and wear on your nose. (think under a face mask if you are a nurse or your city requires masks)

-These would be great if you get stressed when driving like I do!
+These would be great if you get stressed when driving as I do!

-I’ve seen other nose rings but the ones from Hone’ are the most affordable and made in the USA.
+I’ve seen other nose rings but the ones from Essence are the most affordable and made in the USA.

 You can buy them with essential oils (look under “Customize your own scent” for a stress relief ring”) or blank ones that you soak in your own essential oils (look under “Create your own“).